foundry-vtt-community/wiki.js/development/api/DataModel.md

 ### Registering Data Models

-Data models MUST be registered in an init hook.
+Document data models MUST be registered in an init hook.

 ```js
 // If we had properly exported all of our classes from the full example earlier